AlexAegis/auth/libs/jwt/readme.md

 In the example application, the `AuthService` acts both as the storage of the tokens, and some methods on doing `login`, `refresh` and `logout`.

-This demo `AuthService` only have to manage the token storage, the library will always use the latest values.
+This demo `AuthService` only has to manage the token storage, the library will always use the latest values.